Single-use Plastics

 There will be an adjustment period for many caterers, so go ahead and use plastic items if that’s what you were brought even after requesting compostable alternatives.
 If this happens, remove compost bins from the space to avoid contamination, and email [email protected] so we can follow up.

-Examples of compostable alternatives to single-use plastics.
+Examples of compostable materials.

 Single-Use Plastics Resources